jennymun-alt/orientationapp/README.md

 [(back to top)](#table-of-contents)

-**1.** Rebecca Smith: "As a new employee, I want a clear picture of what I have to complete - in one page so that I can complete my orientation."
+**1.** Rebecca Smith: "As a new employee, I want a clear picture of what I have to complete in one page, so that I can complete my orientation."

 **2.** Jenny Mun: "I am starting my new job next week, and I want to make sure I sign and turn in my documents."